Strilanc/Strilanc.github.io/_posts/2014-03-11-Ordering-Cyclic-Sequence-Numbers.markdown

 **Other Cycle Sizes**

 What about when the cycle you're dealing with isn't a 16 bit integer?
 What if it doesn't match up with a built-in numeric type?
 What if it's a continuous value, like an angle?
-Ordering and distance are just a matter of subtraction, except you have to follow up with forcing the result into the interval $[-\frac{n}{2}, \frac{n}{2})$, where $n$ is the length of the cycle:
+Ordering and distance are still just a matter of subtraction, except you have to follow up with forcing the result into the interval $[-\frac{n}{2}, \frac{n}{2})$, where $n$ is the length of the cycle:

 ```java
 // Returns the smallest value x, by absolute value,